brunoluiz/brunoluiz.github.io/content/blog/graphql-as-a-gateway/index.md

 ## ⏩ API Gateway pattern -- a quick introduction

 Consider two services: A and B. How a client would be able to request its data?
-The easiest and straight forward way would be to do a request to service A and another to B, each request pointing to different hosts (eg: `a.service/orders` and `b.service/users`).
+The easiest way would be to make a request to service A and then another to B, each pointing to a different host (eg: `a.service/orders` and `b.service/users`).

-As the number of services grows, it is quite laborious to keep up with this strategy.
+As the number of services grows, it is quite laborious to keep using this strategy.
 Since there could be too many services and requests to coordinate.
 To solve this, an API proxy can be used, where the client will request to only one service instead of multiple.
 This proxy will orchestrate where this request should go, glueing all services in one place.

-While proxies just forward requests, API Gateways encapsulate more of the application internal architecture.
+While proxies just forward requests, API Gateways encapsulate more of the application's internal architecture.
 Working as a Facade with some other responsibilities, such as:

-- Request/Response Transformation: requests made by a client can be reshaped before sent to internal services, with the same applying to responses.
+- Request/Response Transformation: requests made by a client can be reshaped before being sent to internal services, with the same applying to responses.
-- Request routing: as the proxy, route requests to specific services, translating to other protocols if required.
+- Request routing: as a proxy, it routes requests to specific services, translating to other protocols if required.
-- Composition: one request to the gateway can actually be mapped to multiple internal API requests.
+- Composition: one request to the gateway can actually be mapped to multiple internal ones.
-- Throttling: limit user requests up to a determined rate limit.
+- Throttling: limit user requests up to a determined threshold.
 - Security: protect some endpoints with some sort of authentication (JWT token, basic, API tokens etc).
 - Metrics and Logs: as all requests would pass through it, many metrics and logs will be collected through this service.